NamesAreHard6600/Invisible-Inc/README.txt

 "Unreleased" version of Invisible Inc Pilots

 TODO:
-Preview for Int. - Not sure how...
-I'm smarter now
+CEO Reskin - Not sure how to do this
-CEO Reskin
-Time the weapons for Int. - Probably Won't Do
-Sharp Custom Tip Image
-Change Sharp so that it works in test mech and tooltip (global variable that's updated??) - Too much work really -1 move doesn't show properly for Dr.Xu, as it shows base move before changing.
-Could use MoveBonus Instead Dialogue
+Sharp Custom Tip Image - Not sure how to represent this Change Sharp so that it works in test mech and tooltip - Not sure how to do this with it still working when quitting Dialogue
+Shock -move in testmech

 Probably more
-Shock -move in testmech
-Int two click

 Feel free to @me on the Into The Breach Discord server or send me a DM @NamesAreHard#2501